Improving Robot Success Detection using Static Object Data: Related Work

 \paragraph{Egocentric Vision} Existing work detects action outcomes using extrinsic camera viewpoints~\cite{dogar2015multi}.
 However, as robots move from research labs to homes, static cameras become impractical and intrusive.
 Instead, egocentric cameras can be mounted to the robot chassis~\cite{tremblay2018deep,stentz2015chimp} or manipulator~\cite{papanikolopoulos1993visual,klingensmith2016articulated}.
 Most egocentric vision research centers on identifying human~\cite{duckworth:ai19,Ryoo2015RobotCentricAP} and robot activities~\cite{Li2016WhatAI} or ego-driven scene prediction~\cite{jayaraman:iccv15}.
 These perspectives are often obtained through head- or body-mounted cameras~\cite{Damen2018ScalingEV,Luo2017SceneSR,Ma2016GoingDI}.
 We use a manipulator-mounted camera, which may become the norm for future robot platforms (e.g., Kinova Jaco 3).
 This setup restricts the robot to a single viewpoint at a time.

 \paragraph{Human Judgement} Attempting to model or utilize human manipulation abilities is a long-studied problem in robotics~\cite{iberall:icra88}.
 Researchers have used crowdsourcing platforms to source data for grasping novel objects \cite{Sorokin2010PeopleHR} and translating natural language commands to actions~\cite{bisk18,thomason:ijcai15}.
 Natural language descriptions of objects from humans can help robots learn visual (\emph{red})~\cite{yang:corl18,tucker:isrr17,parde:ijcai15} or multi-modal (\emph{heavy})~\cite{thomason:corl17,thomason:ijcai16} classifiers between words and workspace objects, as well as inter-object relations~\cite{kulick:ijcai13}.
 While embeddings learned by language modeling (e.g.,~\cite{pennington:emnlp14}) place words like \emph{fork}, \emph{plate}, and \emph{cup} as neighbors in the embedding space despite their referents having different physical properties, language vectors informed by physical properties~\cite{thomason:ijcai16} encode some differences in geometry.
-However, such vocabularies are noisy and sparse, making them insufficient for an open-vocabulary domain.
-We crowdsource open-vocabulary\footnote{In other words, annotators are not restricted in what words they use.} referring expressions (e.g., ``yellow long fruit'') for objects, and annotations for whether humans think objects can be placed \IN{} or \ON{} one another.
+However, such vocabularies are noisy and sparse, making them insufficient for an open-vocabulary (unrestricted word choice) domain.
+We crowdsource open-vocabulary referring expressions (e.g., ``yellow long fruit'') for objects, and annotations for whether humans think objects can be placed \IN{} or \ON{} one another.